 Students must arrive on time for all classes and activities.
-Unexcused tardies occur if the student is not in their seat when the class starts or arrives any time after a class/activity has begun without an excuse from an ECHS staff member.
+Unexcused tardies occur if the student is not in their seat when the class starts and arrives any time after a class/activity has begun.
 A tardy of greater than 20 minutes is considered truancy.
-Three tardies = one absence.
-Unforeseen circumstances and family situations may cause occasional lateness.
-In those cases, a student should bring a written excuse note to the main office.
+Tardies can affect the student's academic progress and hinder their ability to succeed in school.
+Appropriate follow-up will be administered during school hours.
+This includes but is not limited to, warnings, campus beautification, reflection projects and/or loss of participation in school events.